 late 15c. "body size" (either large or small, with adjective), from Old French corpulence (14c.) "corpulence; physical size, build," from Latin corpulentia "grossness of body," abstract noun from corpulentus "fleshy, fat," from corpus "body" (from PIE root *kwrep- "body, form, appearance") + -ulentus "full of."
-Restriction to "bulkiness, obesity" began late 16c.
-Related: Corpulency.
+In English, the restriction to "bulkiness, obesity, largeness of body" began late 16c.
+Earlier it meant "corporeality" (late 14c.).
+Related: Corpulency; corpulentness.

 Web design and development by MaoningTech.